36. Chaining LLMs with LangChain#

 > Finished chain.

-"Amazon's latest return to office guidance requires employees to return to the office five days a week starting May 1, 2021.
-The stock performance is currently at 1.2700986353195514."
+"Amazon's return to office guidance is for employees to return to the office five days a week starting May 1, and the stock performance has been falling."

 Rather than ask for a factual response, maybe ask something in the nature of economic reasoning.
 This does seem to do quite well and suggests that financial analysts may be able to use reasoning agents to uncover important analyses.